zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Reporter omits one or more required fields (index, header, date, time, or location).
   * 1a1.
-PressPal requests the missing fields.
-  * 1a2.
-Reporter provides them.
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2a.
 PressPal detects an invalid field format (e.g., invalid date/time format, out of range or non-integer index).
   * 2a1.
-PressPal requests the corrected value and explains the issue.
-  * 2a2.
-Reporter enters a corrected value.
-    Steps 2a1–2a2 repeat until all values are valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 3a.
 The contact already has an interview scheduled at the same date and time.
   * 3a1.
-PressPal informs the Reporter that an interview conflict exists.
+PressPal shows an error message that an interview conflict exists.
-  * 3a2.
-Reporter may choose to modify the date or time.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 3b.
 The specified contact index does not exist.
   * 3b1.
 PressPal informs the Reporter that the index is invalid.
-    Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.*
-  * *a1.
-PressPal requests confirmation of cancellation.*
-  * *a2.
-Reporter confirms cancellation.*
-    Use case ends.
+    Use case resumes at step 1.

 ### UC4 – Delete a contact